-The Honorable Roy Blunt Chair Senate Appropriations Subcommittee on Labor, Health and Human Services, Education, and Related Agencies Washington, DC 20510 The Honorable Tom Cole Ranking Member House Appropriations Subcommittee on Labor, Health and Human Services, Education, and Related Agencies Washington, DC 20515
+The Honorable Patty Murray Chair Senate Appropriations Subcommittee on Labor, Health and Human Services, Education, and Related Agencies Washington, DC 20510 The Honorable Tom Cole Ranking Member House Appropriations Subcommittee on Labor, Health and Human Services, Education, and Related Agencies Washington, DC 20515

-The Honorable Patty Murray Ranking Member Senate Appropriations Subcommittee on Labor, Health and Human Services, Education, and Related Agencies Washington, DC 20510
+The Honorable Roy Blunt Ranking Member Senate Appropriations Subcommittee on Labor, Health and Human Services, Education, and Related Agencies Washington, DC 20510

-Dear Chairwoman DeLauro, Chairman Blunt and Ranking Members Cole and Murray:
+Dear Chairwomen DeLauro and Murray and Ranking Members Cole and Blunt:

-The undersigned public health, environmental health and other supporting organizations write to you to express our support for increased funding for the Center for Disease Control and Prevention's National Center for Environmental Health in the FY 2021 Labor, Health and Human Services, Education, and Related Agencies Appropriations bill.
-We thank you for the important increased funding provided to NCEH in FY 2020 and we urge you to build upon this increase as you work to develop the FY 2021 bill.
+The undersigned public health, environmental health and other supporting organizations write to you to express our support for increased funding for the Center for Disease Control and Prevention's National Center for Environmental Health in the FY 2022 Labor, Health and Human Services, Education, and Related Agencies Appropriations bill.
+We thank you for the important increased funding provided to NCEH in FY 2021 and we urge you to build upon this increase as you work to develop the FY 2022 bill.

-As Congress moves forward with the appropriations process for FY 2021, we urge you to provide at least \$243 million to NCEH to ensure all if its programs are adequately funded.
+As Congress moves forward with the appropriations process for FY 2022, we urge you to provide at least \$322 million to NCEH to ensure all if its programs are adequately funded.
 This funding will help ensure that NCEH can work to strengthen and expand its programs including:

 - Improving environmental health surveillance by expanding the National Environmental Public Health Tracking Network to a true nationwide network.
-Currently, the program provides funding to only 26 state and local health departments. - Expanding critically underfunded childhood lead poisoning prevention activities by increasing funding for CDC's Childhood Lead Poisoning Prevention Program which will allow CDC to provide grants to all 50 states and currently funded localities for surveillance to determine the extent of childhood lead poisoning, as well as educate the public and healthcare providers about lead poisoning, and ensure that lead-exposed children received needed medical and environmental follow-up services. - Expanding the National Biomonitoring Network by providing additional resources to increase the number of states that can undertake state population-based biomonitoring surveillance.
+Current funding only allows the program to provide funding to 26 state and local health departments. - Expanding critically underfunded childhood lead poisoning prevention activities by increasing funding for CDC's Childhood Lead Poisoning Prevention Program which will allow CDC to provide grants to all 50 states and currently funded localities for surveillance to determine the extent of childhood lead poisoning, as well as educate the public and healthcare providers about lead poisoning, and ensure that lead-exposed children received needed medical and environmental follow-up services. - Expanding the National Biomonitoring Network by providing additional resources to increase the number of states that can undertake state population-based biomonitoring surveillance.
 Communities continue to express concern about exposure to chemicals in our everyday lives and during environmental emergencies yet we are often unable to provide data about these exposures at the state and local level.

 - Strengthening and expanding funding to additional states under the National Asthma Control Program that tracks asthma prevalence, promotes asthma control and prevention and builds capacity in state programs.
-It is estimated that 24 million Americans currently have asthma, including more than 6 million children.
-The program has been highly effective: the rate of asthma has increased, yet asthma mortality and morbidity rates have decreased. - Increasing funding for the Climate and Health Program which is currently providing 16 states, two cities, three tribes and three territories (covering 50 percent of the U.S. population) with funding to help diagnose and prepare for the serious adverse health impacts of climate change including extreme heat, more severe storms, floods, droughts, increases in air pollution and pollen and the spread of infectious and vector-borne diseases such as Lyme disease and dengue fever.
-Increased funding will allow CDC to fund additional states and communities and identify which interventions most effectively protect the public from the negative health effects of climate change.
+It is estimated that almost 25 million Americans currently have asthma, including nearly 6 million children.
+The program has been highly effective: the rate of asthma has increased, yet asthma mortality and morbidity rates have decreased. - Expanding the Climate and Health Program which is currently providing 16 states and two cities with funding to help diagnose and prepare for the serious adverse health impacts of climate change including extreme heat, more severe storms, floods, droughts, increases in air pollution and pollen and the spread of infectious and vector-borne diseases such as Lyme disease and dengue fever.
+Increased funding will allow CDC to implement a 50 state program, provide support to additional tribes, territories, cities and counties and help to identify which interventions most effectively protect the public from the negative health effects of climate change.